epsi-rns/epsi-rns.github.io/_posts/system/2019/2019-04-02-ghostbsd-ports.markdown

 excerpt:
   GhostBSD provide pkg as binary package manager.
   Ports also provided as package manager to compile source code.
-  This article give an example of Port so that beginner can examine this case to help understanding the the process of installing package using ports.
+  This article give an example of Ports so that beginner can examine this case to help understanding the the process of installing package using ports.